My boyfriend, Daniel, just came back from a trip to Colombia to visit his family. This inspired me to veganize the Colombian Empanada!

 What I Used:

 Colombian Empanadas are made with pre-cooked cornmeal which is the same cornmeal that I used in the Vegan Colombian Arepas recipe.
-This recipe is not made with your typical cornmeal that you would find in the supermarket to make cornbread.
-Click HERE to see exactly what I mean, if you're unfamiliar.
+This recipe is not made with the typical cornmeal that you would find in the supermarket to make cornbread.

 How To Make The Best Vegan Colombian Empanadas